 Our’s was a more intimate setting and the night progressed with lovely company and swapping stories, many on yesteryear.
 They have the bestest garden, and rare-looking plants everywhere including into the house, as C was a former botanist.
 It’s a veritable jungle.
 We got reminiscing randomly on the sexy, gender-fluid Antoine De Caune (and his sidekick Jean Paul Gaultier).
 Then Eurotrash, The Word, Terry Christian, Amanda de Cadenet, Magenta de Vine, the Rough Guide, Katie Puckrick -remembering their D List names being quite the game.
 Ah, icons of a certain generation and a vertiginous mix of art, bad production, tongue n cheek and sleaze -whatever happened to that lot eh?
 But a welcome glow of nostalgia, crossing from time.

 Also got talking with C about families and how universally the set-up’s pretty shit if not unworkable.
 That the best catalogue-ready examples I’ve ever known still harbour deep, dark secrets like the time Daddy strangled Tommy, or when Mother gets the gin out.
 Basically it’s our animalian genomics at fault, this evolutionary psychology currently at in-betweener stage.
 An arrested development due to only a couple of hundred years -or even a few decades -that collectively we started living in cities, and forced society to function with them as template.
-These vast reefs of experience -good and bad -with crowds to feel lost in, or battle.
+These vast reefs of experience, good and bad, with crowds to feel lost in -or battle.

 We aren’t lone animals, wanderers like the Great White Shark or Billy No Mates tiger.
 We aren’t singular couples either (though, how sweet) that mate for life and jettison the young (not quite as sweet, which Western society follows), such as albatross or magpies.
-We aren’t herding animals either like the verdant herds of wilderbeest or vast colonies of squawking seabirds.
+We aren’t herding animals either like the verdant assemblies of wilderbeest or vast colonies of squawking seabirds.
 Our urbanities may resemble that but bear in mind towns and cities are a relatively recent invention, that until as late as 2007 were reserved for the minority.
 We are now becoming ‘metro sapiens’, but the growing pains and angst involved, like any spotty, emo-addled teenager is playing up in the flesh.

 What is surprising is that we aren’t single family animals.
 And not for vast amounts of our history.
 The nuclear family has not been the norm for untold millennia.
 Look at our cousins, the apes: gorillas, chimps, bonobos and langurs.
 They hang around in mid-sized groups, made up of about 5 nuclear families and up to 30 individuals -classroom sized (12 -25’s a nice number).
 In other words a hamlet, and very tight knit.
 This isn’t to say discord doesn’t go on (one only needs to notice Frankie the chimp trying to kidnap his sister’s kid to eat it), but it’s infinitely helped by a larger, more immediate support network.